Sensei-CHO/HomeCloud/README.md

 systemctl daemon-reload
 systemctl enable microstack-br-workaround.service
 ```

+To reload the configuration on reboot

 #### Private network

+This network will be used for machines to communicate with each other.

 Create a new network from the dashboard in the `Admin` section